ComputationalCryoEM/ASPIRE-Python/README.md

 The final step above should install any dependent packages from `pip` automatically.

 Note that this step installs the base `aspire` package for you to work with, but not the unit tests/scripts/documentation.
-If you need to replicate and environment for ASPIRE development purposes, read on.
+If you need to install ASPIRE for development purposes, read on.

 For developers
 --------------